lucasjellema/conclusion-tech-radar/README.md

 - **What it is:** A client-side interactive Technology Radar visualization showing technologies, their categories, and ratings by company and phase.
 Users can filter by category, phase (rings), company/domain, and tags, drill down by double-clicking labels, and view details in a modal.

-**Key Features**
-- Interactive radar visualization with D3.js.
+- **Dynamic Radar Visualization:** Interactive D3.js radar that scales blips and font sizes automatically based on density.
+Sparse radars get larger, more readable blips.
-- Filters for categories, phases (rings), companies (grouped by domain), and tags.
+- **Advanced Filtering:** Filter by categories, phases (rings), companies (grouped by domain), tags, and date.
-- **Company Legend:** Visual list of companies on the right, sorted by blip count.
-Hover to highlight.
+- **Company Legend:** Interactive visual list of companies on the right, sorted by impact (blip count).
+Hover to highlight blips; double-click to filter.
-- **Full User Guide:** For a detailed explanation of how to use the radar, its concepts, and features, see the [User Guide](docs/user-guide.md).
+- **Logo Support:** Toggleable option to show technology or company logos directly on radar blips for quick recognition.
-- **Individual Radar Mode:** A dedicated mode to view personal ratings from colleagues, with specialized phases and a simplified blip presentation.
-See the [Individual Radar Walkthrough](docs/individual-radar-walkthrough.md) for details.
+- **Individual Radar Mode:** Specialized view for personal evaluations from colleagues, featuring a dedicated phase model and simplified presentation.
+Read more in the [Individual Radar Walkthrough](docs/individual-radar-walkthrough.md).
-- **Radar Optimization:** "Optimize" button to hide empty sectors and improve blip distribution using a polar grid layout.
+- **Radar Optimization:** A one-click "Optimize" button that hides empty sectors and uses a polar grid layout to maximize space and prevent overlaps.
-- **Local Ratings:** Authenticated users can create, edit, and manage their own ratings locally via the "Manage Ratings" tab.
-It features a rich text (Markdown) editor for comments.
+- **Local Ratings & Rich Text:** Authenticated users can manage personal ratings locally using a built-in Markdown (EasyMDE) editor.
-- Drill-down by double-clicking category or phase labels.
-- Sidebar with resizable width and collapsible sections.
-- Session-sticky color mapping for categories and companies.
+- **Drill-Down Navigation:** Double-click any category or phase label to instantly focus the radar on that specific segment or ring.
-- EN/NL localization and dynamic UI translations.
+- **Localization:** Full support for English and Dutch with dynamic translation switching.
-- Company details modal: double-click a company tag in the sidebar or legend to open a modal with details.
-- Companies without ratings are now included in the company filter panel.
+- **Comprehensive Docs:** Detailed documentation is available in the [User Guide](docs/user-guide.md).

 **Authentication (Microsoft Entra ID / MSAL)**
 - The app includes an optional Microsoft Entra ID (Azure AD / MSAL) sign-in flow using `msal-browser` (popup flow).
 A `Sign in` button appears in the header when unauthenticated; after sign-in the header shows `Sign out` and a short welcome message with the authenticated user's display name.